svirom/local-business/wp-content/plugins/cf7-google-map/README.txt

 * [CF7 Polylang Module](https://wordpress.org/plugins/cf7-polylang/) - this plugin allows you to create forms in different languages for a multi-language website.
 The plugin requires the [Polylang](https://wordpress.org/plugins/polylang/) plugin to be installed in order to manage translations.

-* [CF7 Multi-slide Module](https://wordpress.org/plugins/cf7-multislide/) - this plugin allows you to build a multi-step form using a slider.
-Each slide has cf7 form which are linked together and submitted as a single form.
+* [Smart Grid-layout Extension for CF7 ](https://wordpress.org/plugins/cf7-grid-layout/) - this plugin fixes amny shortcomings of the CF7 plugin, most importantly it allows you to build a grid-layout (multi-row/multi-column) responsive form among many other useful functionality.

 * [Post My CF7 Form](https://wordpress.org/plugins/post-my-contact-form-7/) - this plugin allows you to save you cf7 form submissions to a custom post, map your fields to meta fields or taxonomy.
 It also allows you to pre-fill fields before your form  is displayed.

-* [CF7 Google Map](https://wordpress.org/plugins/cf7-google-map/) - allows google maps to be inserted into a Contact Form 7.
-Unlike other plugins, this one allows map settings to be done at the form level, enabling diverse maps to be configured for each forms.

 == Installation ==